-Emily Smith is an Assistant Professor of Epidemiology in the Department of Public Health at the Robbins College of Health and Human Sciences at Baylor University and an adjunct Assistant Professor of Global Health in the Duke Global Health Institute (DGHI) at Duke University.
+Emily Smith is an Assistant Professor of Epidemiology in the Department of Public Health at the Robbins College of Health and Human Sciences at Baylor University.
 Her research interests include pediatric global surgery, health economics, health systems strengthening in low-income countries, capacity building and surgical service scale-up modeling.
 Currently, her research takes place in Uganda, Nigeria, Ghana, Somaliland and Latin America.
 Dr. Smith is a member of the Global Initiative for Children’s Surgery and serves on the steering committee of the largest longitudinal cohort study on pediatric congenital anomalies, Global PaedSurg.

 Before joining the faculty at Baylor, Dr. Smith was a research scholar at DGHI for two years.
 Prior to DGHI, her work at the University of North Carolina—Chapel Hill (UNC-CH) involved utilizing epidemiological methods, mathematical modeling techniques and cost-effectiveness research to determine effectiveness of various testing strategies among HIV exposed infants in sub-Saharan Africa.
 Dr. Smith received her PhD in epidemiology from the Gillings School of Public Health at UNC-CH and an MSPH from the University of South Carolina.